sarahkor/doar-mail/README.md

 ## Project Overview
 - This is a fullstack Gmail-like web app built with a React frontend and a Node.js backend.
 It supports user registration, login, and JWT-based authentication to securely access APIs.

-- Users can upload profile pictures, manage their account details, and use features such as inbox, sent, drafts, trash, labels, starred, and mail search.
+- Users can upload profile picture, see their account details, send an email and use features such as inbox, sent, drafts, trash, labels, starred, and mail search.

 - The UI is responsive, built with React Router and Bootstrap.
 The backend communicates with a C++ blacklist socket server to validate outgoing mail links.

--  The entire system runs in Docker, with persistent user data stored via volume mounting.
+-  The entire system runs in Docker, with persistent url data stored via volume mounting.

 ## 💻 Supported API Endpoints